apneduniya/vity-device/README.md

 <h1 align="center">Vity Device 🤖</h1>

-<p align="center">A telegram bot which will help you too connect your devices and automate its actions seamlessly between devices 🔥</p>
+<p align="center">A telegram bot which will help you to connect your devices and automate its actions seamlessly between devices 🔥</p>

 ## 📋 Table of Contents
 - [Demo](#-demo)